-h.
+g.
 Moved from TMC 18.36.080 and updated the section to establish what development requirements in TMC Title 12 and 18 can be modified by a planned unit development and what cannot be modified.
+See Appendix A-Tangible Benefits and Flexibility.

 18.36.070 Modification of development requirements.

 A planned unit development may only modify the development requirements of TMC Title 12 and TMC Title 18 consistent with this section.
 If a development requirement is not addressed in this section, it shall not be modified by a planned unit development.